matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 |/rooms/<room_id>/messages|_
   Description:
-    Get all ``m.room.message`` and ``m.room.member`` events.
+    Get all events from the room's timeline.
 This API supports pagination using ``from`` and ``to`` query parameters, coupled with the ``start`` and ``end`` tokens from an |initialSync|_ API.

-    XXX: Is this accurate?
-Doesn't it return all events - not just m.room.message/member?

   Response format:
     ``{ "start": "<token>", "end": "<token>" }``